Lihat Artikel Lainnya

 Calculate the Raw Materials Used

-Since manufacturers produce their own merchandise, they need raw materials.
-Basically, raw materials are the main requirement for calculating the cost of goods sold.
+Since manufacturers produce their merchandise, they need raw materials.
+Raw materials are the main requirement for calculating the cost of goods sold.
+Manufacturers must determine how they will use much quantity of raw materials to produce an item.

 Here is how to calculate all the raw materials used in production: